thegetty/intrometadata/source/glossary.html.md

 information object

-A digital item or group of items referred to as a unit, regardless of type or format, that a computer can address or manipulate as a single discrete object. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">content object</span>.
+A digital item or group of items referred to as a unit, regardless of type or format, that a computer can address or manipulate as a single discrete object.
+See also <span class="Helv-Lt-Std-Bold-Cond">content object</span>.

 International Organization for Standardization (ISO)